oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/table-ai-assist/table-ai-assist.md

 ## Task 8: Run Direct SQL Queries in an Excel Worksheet

 Now that you have a connection to your ADB instance, you will run a simple query from the Excel worksheet.
-The Oracle Autonomous AI Database for Excel lets you run Direct SQL queries to work with your data in an Excel worksheet.
+The Oracle Autonomous Database for Excel lets you run Direct SQL queries to work with your data in an Excel worksheet.
 With the add-in, you can create a table and insert, update and delete rows from the existing tables or views.
 You can view the results in the current worksheet or different worksheets.
 To run a query using the add-in, run Excel, and create a blank workbook using the standard Excel workbook file format.
 For additional information, see the [Query an Analytic View in an Excel worksheet](https://docs.oracle.com/en/database/oracle/sql-developer-web/sdwad/query-av.html).

 1. Make sure you are still connected to your ADB instance in Excel, if not, you'll need to re-connect.
-In the Excel ribbon, Click the **Autonomous AI Database** tab.
+In the Excel ribbon, Click the **Autonomous Database** tab.
 In the **Queries** section on the ribbon, click **Direct Sql**.

     ![Click Direct SQL.](./images/click-direct-sql.png " " )

-    The **Direct SQL query** region is displayed in the **Oracle Autonomous AI Database** task pane.
+    The **Direct SQL query** region is displayed in the **Oracle Autonomous Database** task pane.
 By default, the tables in your schema are displayed.
 You can click **Views** to display the views in your schema.

     ![Direct SQL Query.](./images/direct-sql-query.png =65%x* )